singhankitdilip/singhankitdilip/README.md

 A real-time chat application built with React, Tailwind CSS, and Firebase.

 ## 🌱 Current Focus
-I'm currently working on [Airbnb Clone], which involves [developing a fully functional vacation rental platform.
-This project leverages Next.js for server-side rendering, Tailwind CSS for modern and responsive design, Prisma for robust data management, and MongoDB for scalable data storage.].
+I'm currently working on Airbnb Clone, which involves developing a fully functional vacation rental platform.
+This project leverages Next.js for server-side rendering, Tailwind CSS for modern and responsive design, Prisma for robust data management, and MongoDB for scalable data storage.

 ## 💼 Get in Touch
 - 📫 **Email**: singhankitdilip@gmail.com